Trump's Threats To Raise Tariffs On China Send Markets Falling

 Frustrated With Trade Talks, Trump Threatens China With Tariffs

 But the stock markets crept higher as the day wore on, a sign that investors may be seeing Trump's threat as a negotiating ploy that he is unlikely to follow through on.
-By early afternoon, the Dow was down about 235 points, or 0.9%.
+By the end of the day, the Dow was down only 66 points, or 0.25%.

 China and the United States have been locked in tough talks for months about trade, with the Trump administration demanding that Beijing address intellectual property theft, government business subsidies and currency manipulation.